Reimburse Reports with Bitcoin

 Exchanging Bitcoin To and From Other Currency

-The easiest and most common way to buy Bitcoins is to go through the largest Bitcoin currency exchange, Mt.Gox.
-After creating your account at mtgox.com, you’ll need to fund your account.
+We recommend Coinbase.com as the easiest way for our U.S. clients to buy and sell Bitcoin in U.S. Dollars, especially with their “Instant Buy” feature.
+For non-USD clients, the most common way to buy Bitcoins is to go through the largest Bitcoin currency exchange, BitPay.
+After creating your account at bitpay.com, you’ll need to fund your account.
 Funds can be transferred via bank wire, via Dwolla (an internet payment system similar to PayPal), via direct payment using BitInstant, and other services.
 For additional information, please refer to the documentation provided by these services.